How QR Codes Work: Structure, Capacity, and Safety

 - Error correction: Barcodes have no error correction.
 A single smudge on a critical bar renders the entire code unreadable.

 - Omnidirectional readability: Barcodes must be oriented correctly relative to the scanner.
-QR codes can be read at any angle — the finder patterns handle rotation.
+QR codes can be read at any angle — the finder patterns handle rotation instantly.

 QR codes were invented in 1994 by Denso Wave, a subsidiary of Toyota, to track automotive parts.
 They languished in relative obscurity (at least in Western markets) for two decades.
 Three things changed that:

 - Smartphone cameras became good enough: Early phone cameras couldn't reliably resolve QR code modules at close range.
-Modern autofocus and higher resolution eliminated this barrier.
+Modern autofocus, higher resolution sensors, and improved low-light performance eliminated this barrier.

 - Operating systems integrated scanning: Apple added native QR scanning to the iOS camera in 2017.
 Android followed.
 Suddenly, nobody needed a dedicated app.